antonis273/These_are_some_good_links/README.md

     Miminal, ambient, electronic, deep-house etc., 24/7 stream with eclectic vibes and gentle intentions.
 All you would ever need to study/focus/code.

+* FIP (www.fip.fr)

+    Funk, soul, eclectic, delicious world music and more from an excellent french radio station.
+Besides the main one, there are also subgenre streams.

 * Bird is the Worm (httpss://www.birdistheworm.com)

      The modern-jazz paradise.
 THANK YOU Dave Summer!